varshithanonymous/audio-transcriber/README.md

 - All transcriptions are stored in SQLite database
 - Word validation requires internet connection
 - Speech recognition works offline using Vosk models
+- **Vocabulary generation requires internet** for API access to Datamuse and MyMemory
+- Generated vocabulary is stored locally and persists across sessions
+- System ensures **100% unique words** by checking all existing databases before generation